Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

   samples all WCS projections from the same flat image-view plane, so the off-limb part of the comparison reflects the difference between that flat `Orthographic` off-limb geometry and the `HPC` display geometry.

+## `CAR` surface-map validation

+This subsection reports the Astropy validation results for the tested full-Sun Carrington surface-map case.

+- the validated file is:
+  - `extra/test/data/sunerf_map.fits`
+- this file is a `CRLN-CAR / CRLT-CAR` surface map
+- the correct effective scale comes from the linear WCS transform `PC * CDELT`, not from bare `CDELT`
+- the validator therefore keeps the original `CRLN-CAR / CRLT-CAR` axis types and uses the effective linear transform when constructing the Astropy comparison WCS
+- JHV and Astropy agree to numerical precision
+- representative measured results on `extra/test/data/sunerf_map.fits`:
+  - full pixel-center check:
+    - `3.07e-7 mas` max (`1.705303e-13 px`)
+  - forward sampled check:
+    - `projection_max_error_internal=1.332268e-15`
+    - `pixel_center_max_error_px=1.705303e-13`
+  - inverse `CAR` on the same file:
+    - `inverse_world_max_error_deg=3.552714e-15`
+    - `roundtrip_plane_max_error_internal=0`
+- this `CAR` case validates the source WCS interpretation and sampling path, not the full interactive display policy for these surface maps

 # Appendix A: Theoretical Orthographic vs HPC discrepancy